mg979/vim-xtabline/README.md

 * buffers quick navigation (next, previous, with *[count]*)
 * commands to rearrange tabs and buffers positions
 * commands to clean up buffers across all tabs
-* session management: load/save/delete sessions, with timestamping and descriptions
+* session management: load/save/delete sessions, with timestamping/descriptions
 * Tab-todo: customizable command to open a todo file for that tab

 Integrated with: